roboseb/odin-book/README.md

 -wager likes in multiplayer?
 -fix friends 500 error and pages not updating friend info immediately after change -delete all old posts
--add custom dice to multiplayer
+DONE-add custom dice to multiplayer
--add ability to unset custom dice
+DONE-add ability to unset custom dice
 -how to play section
 -about section
 -remove sign-in values
--fix hostUser/guestUser declarations to work with multiple sets of games running.
+DONE-fix hostUser/guestUser declarations to work with multiple sets of games running.
 -change current room display to make sense without being immediately connected

--message for when connecting succesfully
+DONE-message for when connecting succesfully
--disable new game button until two players in
--setup object to hold room-specific host/guest users and clear them when disconnected.
+-disable new game button until two players in DONE-setup object to hold room-specific host/guest users and clear them when disconnected.

 -combine roll all dice and keep hand btn
 -fix new game before both joined bug?
--change layout for dice on user profile page
--prevent duplicating room keys
+DONE-change layout for dice on user profile page -prevent duplicating room keys
+-fix random errors in console
+-favicon
+-update titles
+-mobile layout